Sample type | Category | Size | Concentration | Minimum volume | Price per sample | Order now |

 Yes, absolutely!

-Our Dropboxes and the free & reduced cost UPS labels generated during order submission both provide overnight shipping within the US to our Louisville lab location, and both provide next-morning results for whole plasmid and linear/amplicon sequencing.
+Our Dropboxes and the free & reduced-cost UPS labels generated during order submission both provide overnight shipping within the US to our Louisville lab location, and both provide next-morning results for whole plasmid and linear/amplicon sequencing.
 We recommend that US customers use either a Dropbox or a plasmidsaurus-generated UPS label whenever possible (rather than self-shipping).

-International Dropbox shipments are usually delivered to us within 2-3 days and we provide results on the same morning of receipt.
-If you do not have a local dropbox, you can self-ship via any carrier to our Louisville lab location:
+International Dropbox shipments are usually delivered to us within 2-3 days and we provide results on the same day of receipt.

 plasmidsaurus